Health & Wellness

 Swimming is an opportunity for dogs to cool off on a hot summer’s day — plus, it’s great exercise.
 You just want to make sure that your pet is comfortable in the water before letting them wade in (or full on belly flop) on their own.

-Fetch by The Dodo’s on-staff veterinarian, Dr. Aliya McCullough, shares how to safely introduce your pup to water so that they can take on pools, lakes and beaches in the warmer weather.
+Fetch’s on-staff veterinarian, Dr. Aliya McCullough, shares how to safely introduce your pup to water so that they can take on pools, lakes and beaches in the warmer weather.

 Before the swim training begins, Dr. McCullough recommends checking in with your vet about any conditions that may interfere with your pup’s doggy paddling.
 For example, your dog's breed, age (it's generally safe to introduce your dog to the water between 12 to 16 weeks) and activity level may impact their swimming ability.
 Dr. McCullough warns that not all dogs are cut out for swimming, so talking to your vet first before letting them take the plunge is essential.